gladiaio/gladia-docs/README.md

 It has been designed to help researchers compare their qualitative results against other models for a given task.

 On the other hand it has been designed with a web developper as a end user in mind.
-Making sure developper with no/low AI knowledge can leverage AI new capabilities in a few minutes.
+Making sure developer with little to no AI knowledge can leverage AI new capabilities in a few minutes.

 ## Features